What to do if there is water in the fuel

 updated July 31, 2019

 This spring (2019) has been one of the wettest on record for many parts of the U.S. and Europe.
-As a result, gasoline contaminated with water has become a common problem for all users of gasoline.
-Automobiles generally use ethanol blends of fuel.
-These blends absorb the water (if not too much) and modern fuel injected engines do not mind.
+As a result, gasoline contaminated with water has become a common problem.
+Automobiles generally use ethanol blends of fuel which absorb the water (if not too much).
+Modern fuel injected engines do not mind the watery mix.

 “Water is the single most destructive contaminant in a fuel system."
 Howard Chesneau Fuel Quality Services, Inc.

 It is quite another matter with paramotors, especially if they use ethanol-free fuels.
 The water will sink to the bottom of the tank and get in the system.
-When this happens, the fuel pump will work intermittently, if at all.
+When this happens, the fuel pump will work intermittently, if at all, and the inlet valve filter screen will self-clog.
 The engine will be hard to start or suddenly quit.

-- The "clunk" in the bottom of the tank should be carefully examined for water and gunk.
+- Remove the "clunk" in the bottom of the tank and rinse in alcohol.
+Let it dry,

 - Pour a few ounces of rubbing alcohol in the tank and shake the tank vigorously.

 - Pour out the alcohol and let the tank dry out.
 Compressed air can help it dry quickly.

 - Use compressed air to blow all lines IN THE REVERSE DIRECTION of normal fuel flow.
 Reinstall the "clunk" on the end of the pickup tube.

 - Reassemble everything except the inline fuel filter and the line from it to the carburetor.
 DO NOT connect anything to the carburetor.